 You can reach Trier via car in an hour.
 Trains are available and it takes 1.25 hours to arrive in Trier from Luxembourg City.

 Special Mention: Amneville Zoo

-Zoo De’ Amneville is located in France and makes an excellent day trip, if traveling with kids and family.
-The zoo shelters over 2000+ animals and variety of wildlife species.
+Zoo De’ Amneville is located in France and makes an excellent day trip if traveling with kids and family.
+The zoo shelters over 2000+ animals and a variety of wildlife species.